cncf/tag-security/assessments/guide/security-reviewer.md

 be documented.
 In most cases, the existence of a hard conflict will prevent a SIG member from participating in the assessment for which their hard conflict exists.
-Depending on the circumstances of the particular conflict, the assessment, and the may project, the chairs and the assessment facilitator may determine if the hard conflict may be waived.
+Depending on the circumstances of the particular conflict, the assessment, and the project, two chairs and the assessment facilitator may determine if the hard conflict may be waived.
 Should this occur, the decision's justification will be documented to ensure it clearly depicts the circumstances for granting the waiver.